Religious Trauma & High-Control Recovery Therapy in Las Vegas

 8. How long does this kind of healing take?

-There is no set timeline.
-Some people feel relief within a few months, while others choose longer-term support as they unravel years of conditioning.
-You set the pace.
-Nothing is rushed.
+Some people feel noticeable relief within a few months.
+Others choose longer-term support as they unravel years of conditioning.

 9. Is everything we talk about confidential?